sukanyaVV/ClassConductoApp/README.md

 # ClassConductoApp
-Its an android app for class conduct &amp; monitoring.
+Its an android app for class conduct &amp; monitoring system.